codywall/archive-transformer/pages/2015-01-02-vision-mural-through-new-lens.md

 ---
-layout: archive
-title: The vision mural, through a new lens
+title: The vision mural through a new lens
 date: January 2 2015
+slug: the-vision-mural-through-a-new-lens
 ---